Hosted by Tom Power, Canadian radio mainstay and host of CBC’s daily show

 Premiering tomorrow, March 5, 2020, on thebluegrasssituation.com and everywhere podcasts are available, TOY HEART is a journey into bluegrass lore with Power, host of Canada’s all-encompassing public radio talk show, q; similar to Fresh Air or The Howard Stern Show in the U.S. While Power is best known in the north as a radio personality, he is also a musician—an accomplished guitarist with remarkable prowess in Irish and traditional Newfoundland music—and music scholar, having studied ethnomusicology with an emphasis in bluegrass at university.
 “I’m using the skills I’ve acquired in this field to get the ‘real’ stories behind bluegrass music,” says Power.
 “Not the myth; but how these musicians went from their homes in a post-industrial America and created a brand new form of music, creating a culture and a movement.”
 An in-depth discussion between BGS and Power ahead of TOY HEART’s launch can be found here.

 The premiere episode of TOY HEART features the last great patriarch of bluegrass and Bluegrass Music Hall of Famer, Del McCoury, along with his sons Ronnie and Rob, torchbearers and Grammy Award winners in their own right.
-The trailer for episode one can be streamed via Spotify, Apple Podcasts, and Stitcher—click here
+The trailer for episode one can be streamed via Spotify, Apple Podcasts, and Stitcher—click here to listen.

 The in-depth interview series delves into the intricacies of the lives of those who made bluegrass and helped it grow, with luminaries such as Ricky Skaggs, Alice Gerrard, Béla Fleck, Jesse McReynolds, Jerry Douglas, and more.
 Over the span of eight episodes—released every other week—roots music fans will hear interviews with Grammy Award-winners, IBMA Award-winners, Bluegrass Hall of Famers, and beyond; genre-defining artists discussing their lives, their stories, and their songs.
 TOY HEART’s theme song was composed by Chris Eldridge (of Punch Brothers).